SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
 However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
 This showcases the remarkable efficiency of low-code solution such as Alteryx , offering a fresh perspective on streamlining processes and extracting actionable insights for business professionals.

+Quick Alteryx Workflow Demo Before Diving Into the Project Details

 # Table of Contents